 End users use the BMC Digital Workplace client applications for self-service and to place requests.
-They access BMC Digital Workplace through client applications.

-Catalog administrators handle administrative functions such as creating service templates and managing the service connector configuration.
+From BMC Digital Workplace Catalog, catalog administrators handle administrative functions such as creating service templates and managing the service connector configuration.
 They also handle the catalog management functions of an internal service supplier.

 Internal service supplier administrator